 Every employer must provide employees with at least two face masks which comply with the Recommended Guidelines Fabric Face Masks.
-In addition, an employer must ensure that workers always wear a mask while at the workplace and are trained on the proper use and disposal of the mask
+In addition, an employer must ensure that workers always wear a mask while at the workplace and are trained on the proper use and disposal of the mask.

-8.2 How often is an employer obligated to replace employee cloth masks?
+8.2 How often is an employer obligated replace employee

+employer obligated to replace employee cloth masks?